Filipe Teixeira: West Bromwich Albion

-Later career
+Late career

 On 22 June 2010, aged nearly 30, Teixeira joined Ukrainian side Metalurh Donetsk on a two-year contract, after being granted a free transfer from West Bromwich– he teamed up at the club with compatriots China and Mário Sérgio.
-In February of the following year, however, he was loaned to FC Brașov in Romania, for six-months.
+In February of the following year, however, he was loaned to FC Brașov in Romania for six months.

 Teixeira continued in Romania and its Liga I for the 2011–12 season, signing for Rapid București.
 He was released from his contract after the club entered administration, and moved to the United Arab Emirates with Al-Shaab.

 Teixeira returned to Romania in the summer of 2013, joining Petrolul Ploiești.
 He scored seven league goals in 29 games in his debut campaign, helping his new team to the third position with the subsequent qualification to the UEFA Europa League; on 7 August 2014 he opened the scoring against Viktoria Plzeň, contributing to 4–1 away win for the third qualifying round of the Europa League (5–2 on aggregate).

-On 23 June 2017, after spending the preceding two seasons with Astra Giurgiu where he won the national title, Teixeira signed a one-year contract with FCSB.
+On 23 June 2017, after spending the preceding two seasons with Astra Giurgiu where he won the 2015–16 national title, Teixeira signed a one-year contract with FCSB.
 He netted his first competitive goal on 25 July, his header helping to a 2–2 home draw to Viktoria Plzeň for the third qualifying round of the UEFA Champions League; he scored again in the second leg, a 4–1 victory where he also obtained a penalty.
+Teixeira played his last professional match on 19 May 2019, scoring the only goal in a league win over CFR Cluj.